sfu-natlang/SFUTranslate/README.md

 - [`spaCy`](https://spacy.io/) the pre-processing toolkit used for normalization and tokenization of `English`, `German` , `Spanish`, `Portuguese`, `French`, `Italian`, and `Dutch`.
 However, to make the library able to process each of the languages you will need to download its resources for spaCy using the following lines (you should simply copy the download line and past it into the command line to get executed).
+You don't have to use spacy as `readers.tokenizers` providers a number of different tokenizers you can choose among.
 ```commandline
 python -m spacy download en
 python -m spacy download de